OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ### 🚷 Better handling of valid/invalid upgrade path

 Now that we're using the Git revision graph to calculate these release notes, we also get some good knowledge about viable upgrade paths.
 Previously, it 2020.4.13 -> 2020.5.0 would appear to be a valid upgrade path, but would actually be going back in time (as 2020.5.0 was branched before 2020.4.13 was created).
-This occaisionally caused some bugs where the database had structural changes that were not expected.
+This occasionally caused some bugs where the database had structural changes that were not expected.
 Now, we show a warning saying that this is not a viable upgrade path, meaning an entire class of bugs gets avoided.

 ## Conclusion

-We're pretty excited about these changes - they'll help us focus less on the process and more on shipping good stuff.
+We're pretty excited about these changes!
+They will help us focus more energy on improving Octopus, getting those improvements in Octopus Cloud customer's hands sooner, and give our customers a better experience when upgrading their self-hosted installation.